-Note: If the major subject is East Asian Studies, and the minor is in the same language as that used to fulfil the language requirement for the major, a maximum of $\star 30$ at the senior level will be permitted, as $\star 12$ in the language are required for the major.
+Note: If the major subject is East Asian Studies, and the minor is in the same language as that used to fulfil the language requirement for the major, a maximum of \star 30 at the senior level will be permitted, as \star 12 in the language are required for the major.

-b.
-A minor in East Asian Studies requires EASIA 101, and a minimum of ★12 to a maximum of ★42 at the senior level, selected from East Asian content courses, which must include a minimum of ★6 at the 300- or 400-level.
+- b.
+A minor in East Asian Studies requires EASIA 101, and a minimum of ★12 to a maximum of ★42 at the senior level, selected from East Asian content courses, which must include a minimum of ★6 at the 300- or 400-level.)
+See §42.3(6) for regulations pertaining to cross-listed courses. - c.
+A combined languages minor is not offered, nor is a minor in Korean.

-Note: Cross-listed courses selected may not overlap the major subject.
-See §42.3(6).